nitsanavni/katas/gilded-rose-with-typist/thought.md

 - nvim surround with?
 A: `ysiw'` to surround word with single quotes
   - unsurround: `ds`
 - getting the docs could also be automated
+- guideline: use the style that's nost comfortable for the Typist